harbour/harbour.github.io/contribs.md

 ## rddads

-RDDADS is an RDD for the Advantage Database Server, an xBase data server by Extended Systems.
-With this library your Harbour application can access a remote database server for a true client/server architecture, or it can use the "local server" `ADSLOC32.DLL` for stand-alone or even small network installations.
+`rddads` is an RDD for the Advantage Database Server, an xBase data server by Extended Systems.
+With this library your Harbour application can access a remote database server for a true client/server architecture, or it can use the "local server" `adsloc32.dll` for stand-alone or even small network installations.
 For more info, look [here](https://www.sap.com/pc/tech/database/software/advantage-database-server/index.html).